IamGianluca/anki-ai/README.md

 - [ ] Suggest how existing notes could be improved, e.g., decompose a note into multiple atomic notes, creating reverse cards, adding mnemonic, etc.
 - [ ] Create new notes starting from a text file or pdf
 - [ ] Analyze cards with poor "ease", and suggest how they could be refactored to make them easier to learn

-`anki-ai` leverages the power of LLMs to help the user in all of this, and more.

 # Installation